gridonic/statamic-boilerplate-addon/README.md

 * Offers Statamic control panel logins via magic links from our portal.
 * Multi language extensions
   * Always sets the entry of the default site as root of a newly created entry.
   * When creating a translation, all data is copied from the originated entry.
+Note: Only works when *Origin Behaviour* of the collection is set to *Let the user select the origin*.
-  * Temporarily solves [multisite bug](https://github.com/statamic/cms/issues/6714) where translations do not inherit
-  * up-to-date data from orgin entry.
+  * Temporarily solves [multisite bug](https://github.com/statamic/cms/issues/6714) where translations do not inherit up-to-date data from origin entry.

 ## Installation